Mission Statement

 Be Safe No Matter How You Get There

-• Most people live busy lives and we try to get to places (work, school, activities. events) as quickly as possible.
-While we’re going there, we also try to keep up with the day’s news, stay in touch with work, or return calls to parents, children, and other members of our families.
+• We’re all busy and trying to get to places (work, school, activities. events) as quickly as possible.
+Many times, while we’re on the road, we’re also trying to keep up with the news of the day, stay in touch at work, or return calls to our parents, children, and other members of our families.

-These distractions while we’re behind the wheel of a vehicle lead to dangerous conditions for everyone who is also using the roadways in our community..
+All these distractions lead to dangerous conditions for everyone who uses the roadways in our wonderful community.

-We’ve all heard the commercial about the vehicle versus Bull the Train collision and the damage the 300-ton train can inflict on a one-ton car.
-So why are so many people so careless when they drive their vehicles on the same narrow roads that are being used by cyclists and pedestrians?
+Why are so many people so careless when they drive their cars on the same narrow roads that are being used by pedestrians, children, and cyclists?

-A car moving as slow as 10 miles per hour can severely injure a cyclist or pedestrian.
-That fact alone should make everyone who drives a vehicle be more cautious when they approach a person on foot or a person on a bike.
-Even the slightest contact could send a pedestrian or cyclist to the hospital with life-threatening injuries.
+Studies show that a car moving as slow as 10 miles per hour can severely injure a cyclist or pedestrian.
+That fact alone should make anyone driving a vehicle be more cautious when they approach a pedestrian or a cyclist.
+Even the slightest contact by your vehicle could send a walker or rider to the hospital with life-threatening injuries.

 The responsibility goes both ways.
-In today’s world of electronic devices, pedestrians or cyclists that are listening to or viewing mobile devices can be distracted just as much as drivers doing the same.
-A walker who can’t hear an approaching vehicle because they’re wearing headphones or earbuds are just as responsible for their safety as the approaching driver.
+In today’s world of electronic devices, walkers and riders who are listening or viewing mobile devices can be distracted just as much as drivers.
+A walker who can’t hear an approaching vehicle because they are wearing headphones or earbuds are just as responsible for their safety as the approaching driver.

-Darien’s quaint downtown area offers unique challenges for anyone who uses the Post Road.
-Drivers use it as a cut through when traffic on Interstate 95 slows to a crawl; ongoing redevelopment projects add large construction vehicles to the mix that can impede traffic and test the patience of daily commuters; there are inexperienced high school-age drivers who are learning to maneuver in traffic in preparation for getting a license; and let’s not forget about the numerous pedestrians who risk their own safety by crossing the roadway without using a crosswalk.
+Darien’s downtown area is a unique challenge.
+Drivers use the Post Road as a cut through when traffic on Interstate 95 slows; ongoing redevelopment projects add large construction vehicles to the mix that can impede traffic and test the patience of daily commuters; there are high school-age drivers who are learning to maneuver in traffic in preparation for getting a license; and let’s not forget about the many pedestrians who risk their own safety by crossing the Post Road without the aid of a crosswalk.

 News & Events